Chatbot conversations

 When to train

-- Click "Improve bot response" to refine an existing answer
+- Click "Give feedback" to refine an existing answer

-- Click "Train bot for this response" when the bot had no answer
+- Click "Train bot" when the bot had no answer

 Training modal